ONSdigital/eq-questionnaire-runner/doc/functional-tests.md

 npx playwright test preview.spec.ts
 ```

-Or use a subset of a spec name and it will run all spec filenames containing that text (regardless of project/folder):
+Or use a subset of a spec name, and it will run all spec filenames containing that text (regardless of folder):

 ```shell
 npx playwright test checkbox